This page is here to describe the reason behind why we study this math – multiplying out brackets and factoring into brackets – in grade 10.

 In the applet, you see the smooth curve, the polynomial written in standard form (terms added together) and the polynomial written in factored form (terms multiplied together).

-In grade 12 math, we study the whole family of polynomials.
+By grade 12, we are ready to study the whole family of polynomials.